vivek09pathak/Advanced_Lane_Lines/writeup_template.md

 1.As my pipeline previously failed for correctly rectify perspective transform for project video but after correcting it became more stable.As one of my observation was wobbling lines due which it lane line was getting fluctuated to combat that I used sobelx of r-channel which made my lane detection more stable.
 My pipeline fails only for very sharp shadow and light change which can be modified by a better robust color thresholds.

 2.Averaging of lane line will also help lane line to detect image better for other challenging video basically where lane lines are not present.

+3.Mean of the lines to remove bad frames from video